Mr-Wood-CS/Higher-Computing-Science-MD-Files/docs/SI/09-Standard-Algorithms.md

 !!! warning "Important"

-    Do not confuse counting occurrences with keeping a running total: one counts how many of something there are, the other adds them all together.
+    * Do not confuse counting occurrences with keeping a running total: one counts how many of something there are, the other adds them all together.
 There might be times when you are asked to do both on the same question.

-    Don’t confuse ‘count’ or ‘counter’ with the loop counter.
-Your loop counter (e.g. for counter in range...) might use a similar name, e.g. you call one count and the other counter.
+    * Do not confuse ‘__count__’ or ‘__counter__’ with the loop counter.

+    * Your loop counter (e.g. for counter in range...) might use a similar name, e.g. you call one count and the other counter.

-    You could call your loop counter something like “for index in range(0,9)”  to make sure you don’t get confused.
+    * You could call your loop counter something like “for index in range(0,9)”  to make sure you don’t get confused.

 Like a linear search, count occurrences depends on traversing an array.